debasisj/wndr-dashboard/README.md

 # WNDR QA Automation Dashboard

-**The objective of this project is to create a testing dashboard easily and push results to it.**

 All-in-one dashboard for QA automation KPIs, execution tracking, and report management with comprehensive deployment options.

 ## Features